Returned from Duty

 His family are still there in 1917

-He married Louise Marion Green-Emmott on the 7th January 1925 at St Peter's parish church, Pimlico, Middlesex
+He married Louise Marion Green-Emmott on the 7th of January 1925 at St Peter's parish church, Pimlico, Middlesex

 Five children